The Surprising History of Diet Culture

 Healthism

 Called healthism, this is the idea that a person is solely responsible for their own health.
-This concept is behind the harmful messaging that not only says fat bodies are unhealthy but they are a result of a bigger because that person notdoesn’t eating well or exercisingexercise enough.
+This concept is behind the harmful messaging that not only says fat bodies are unhealthy, but they are a result of that person not eating well or exercising enough.
 But in reality, you find that about one-third of a person’s health is linked to their behavior.
 The rest is due to factors out of one’s control, called the Social Determinants of Health.
-Like so many systemic issues, the tenets of healthism allow our society to ignore the real issues that impact health, like access to healthcaredoctors, food, transportation, and housing.
+Like so many systemic issues, the tenets of healthism allow our society to ignore the real issues that impact health, like access to healthcare, doctors, food, transportation, and housing.

 Consequences of Diet Culture